Louisville Joint Stock Land Bank v. Radford

 Louisville Joint Stock Land Bank v.
-Radford, 295 U.S. 555 (1935), was a decision by the Supreme Court of the United States that ruled the Frazier–Lemke Farm Bankruptcy Act unconstitutional in violation of the Fifth Amendment.
+Radford, 295 U.S. 555 (1935), was a decision by the Supreme Court of the United States that held that the Frazier–Lemke Farm Bankruptcy Act was an unconstitutional violation of the Fifth Amendment Takings Clause because it interfered with farmers' property rights in contracts they made with the United States.
 This unanimous decision was one of the Court's many rulings that overturned President Roosevelt's New Deal.